All the best Black Friday Apple deals still on sale this weekend

 From AirPods to iPhones, we’re here to bring you the very best bargains

 Contenders, ready!
 Deal hunters, ready!
-We’re deep into Black Friday weekend, the world’s biggest shopping bonanza.
-Over the next few days, you’re going to be able to secure reductions on all your favourite bits of tech, beauty, home appliances and more.
+We’re deep into Black Friday weekend now, and the world’s biggest shopping bonanza is in full swing.
+Today and on Cyber Monday, you’re going to be able to secure reductions on all your favourite bits of tech, beauty, home appliances and more.

 Tech juggernaut Apple is known for its blasé attitude to big-ticket sale events, with discounts on the latest iPhones, iPads and Apple Watches nearly impossible to find.
 But that doesn’t mean there isn’t a deal to be had, because a number of Apple’s products were discounted last year via third-party retailers.